anttiharju/anttiharju.github.io/README.md

 * I've also made small games as a hobby: [GameJolt](https://gamejolt.com/@anttiharju/games), [Google Play](https://play.google.com/store/apps/developer?id=anttharj)

 ## About me
-Interests include but are not limited to: software engineering, project management, learning French, gym, running and reading books.
+Interests include but are not limited to: software engineering, project management, gym, running and reading books.
 Below are some books I've found helpful:
 * Life 3.0 by Max Tegmark
 * A Theory of Fun for Game Design by Raph Koster
 * Project Management for Information Systems (5th Edition) by James Cadle